Probate Q&A Series Why must I open estate administration to remove a deceased owner from a North Carolina property deed?

 • Obtain Letters of Administration or Letters Testamentary from the clerk of superior court.

-• Prepare and record a deed or court order transferring the decedent’s share with the Register of Deeds.
+• Prepare and record a deed or other appropriate instrument transferring the decedent’s share with the Register of Deeds.

 • Keep certified copies of probate documents for the title chain.